ionut1993255/movie-plus-v1/README.md

 ## Conclusion

 The `Movie Plus` project showcases the capabilities of `React` and related technologies in building a dynamic and interactive web application for movie enthusiasts.
 With its intuitive user interface and rich feature set, `Movie Plus` offers users a delightful experience for exploring and managing their favorite movies.
 Feel free to dive into the world of cinema with `Movie Plus`!

-## Demo

-You can view a live demo of the project here: <a href="https://movie-plus-version-1.netlify.app">`https://movie-plus-version-1.netlify.app`</a>.